10 Field Regiment (India)

-10 Medium Regiment is part of the Regiment of Artillery of the Indian Army.
+10 Field Regiment is part of the Regiment of Artillery of the Indian Army.

 Formation

 The regiment was raised on 25 September 1954 at Firozpur.
 It was formed to make for the shortage of artillery units after independence.
 5 East Punjab Frontier (EPF) Militia Battalion located near Thakurpur, Gurdaspur was re-organised as 77 Field Battery Border Scouts.
 Similarly, 11 and 4 EPF Militia Battalions were re-organised as 78 and 79 Field Battery Border Scouts.
 In August 1954, the three batteries were brought together to form 10 Field Regiment.
 Lieutenant Colonel Cyril Anthony Lobo from 9 Field Regiment was sent to become the first commanding officer on 27 October 1954.
 The regiment converted to a medium regiment in 2010.
+In 2022, it was converted back to a field regiment.

 Class composition

-At the time of its raising, the regiment was changed to an ‘All India All Class’ composition, recruiting troops from all parts of the country.
+At the time of its raising, the regiment had an ‘All India All Class’ composition, recruiting troops from all parts of the country.
 In 1960, the regiment was changed to a fixed class composition – 77 battery – Sikhs, 78 battery – Ahirs and 79 battery – Brahmins.
 The regiment reverted to its ‘All India All Class’ composition in 1999.

 Equipment

 Following its conversion to a medium regiment in 2010, the regiment has been equipped with 130 mm guns.
+After its conversion to a field regiment in 2022, the regiment has been equipped with 105/37 mm Indian Field guns (Mark II).